-- 1. Navigate to /Library/Filesystems/Xsan/bin. - Execute the command sudo cvfsid.
+- 1. Navigate to /Library/Filesystems/Xsan/bin. - 2.
+Execute the command sudo cvfsid.

-Install the StorNext License File on Xcellis Workflow Extender and G300 Systems
+Install the StorNext License File on Xcellis Workflow Extender and G300 Systems systemctl stop cvfs

 - 1. When you receive the new license.dat file from Quantum, copy the file to the service laptop you will use to remotely access the server. - 2.
 Initiate an SSH session to the command line of the server. - 3.
 Stop StorNext services: